happy-little-one/flutter-ddd-architecture/README.md

 I use getx as the client store. but only treated it as frontend reactive database, haven't use it's controllers. this is what I recommend, keep store simple, write logics in apps layer.

-look into the codes, every solution is the simplest, If you have simpler one, be sure to tell me, thanks!
+look into the codes, every solution is the simplest, If you have simpler ones, be sure to tell me, thanks!